 (…existing texts…)

 The PMKSA is then used in PTKSA derivation for PASN authentication.
-A FILS PMKSA so established shall be used only to establish PTKSAs that are negotiated via PASN authentication.
+The PMKID of the PMKSA is derived as defined in 12.11.2.5.2 (PMKSA key derivation with FILS authentication) and the AKMP of the PMKSA is the corresponding Base AKMP.

 Instruction to TGme Editor: Update REVme D4.1 12.13.5 as shown below (track change on).